insure logo

 • Record details.
 After you’re cited and safely arrive at your destination, write down all of the details you can remember regarding the incident.
 This will help you later if you fight your case.

 • Negotiate.
 Some courts will allow for mitigation.
 This is when you work with the prosecutor and judge to find a compromise that works for all parties.
-This could be a lower fee or a reduced penalty that will not affect your driving record.
+This may result in a lower fee or a reduced penalty that will not affect your driving record.
 For information on how to proceed, look into your local court’s mitigation procedures.

 • Find witnesses.
 If you can find witnesses to testify about the infraction, it could bolster your case.
 This could be a passenger in the vehicle or someone else present on the scene during the incident.